 For this reason, developers have come out with a way to search the dark web for any leaked information and to assist users to deal with the exposed data.

 What Is A Dark Web Scan & How It Works?

-The Dark web scan service makes it possible to scan most of the personal data put up for sale publicly on the dark web.
+The Dark web scan service or dark web monitoring makes it possible to scan most of the personal data put up for sale publicly on the dark web.
 How these dark web scans work is quite complicated, and are barely revealed by the companies.
 However, we can understand how most of them work using the dark web scan tool, and reveal how helpful they are to the average person.